 It’s fairly easy to get to Lapland, Finland.
 The first step is to fly into Helsinki, which has daily flights to/from many major cities in North America, Europe, and Asia.

 My husband and I flew with Finnair from Seattle to Helsinki, with a stopover in NYC.
 We opted to stay one night in Helsinki so we could explore a little of the city and get a feel of southern Finnish culture.
 In just one afternoon we managed to walk a few miles around the city, seeing places like Market Square, the Helsinki Cathedral, Uspenski Cathedral, and some of the picturesque residential streets.

 We spent the night at Hotel St. George Helsinki, which was conveniently located alongside City Park and a short walk from the train station.
-Their rooms and customer service were impeccable – would highly recommend!
-During your stay in Helsinki I would also suggest eating at Pizzeria Via Tribunali.
-A reader recommended it to us and we had the most delicious and authentic pizza… which was not necessarily our expectation for Nordic trip!
+Their rooms and customer service were impeccable – would highly recommend it!
+During your stay in Helsinki, I would also suggest eating at Pizzeria Via Tribunali.
+A reader recommended it to us and we had the most delicious and authentic pizza… which was not necessarily our expectation for a Nordic trip!

 During winter there are regular flights to destinations such as Kittila, Ivalo, Kuusamo, Kemi, and Rovaniemi.
 We opted to fly into Ivalo to begin our journey (more information below on how to choose the best Lapland destinations!)